combra-lab/NALSM/Readme_eval_kernel_quality_all_LSMs.md

 Model liquid kernel quality was calculated from metrics:
-* SP: linear speration of liquid
+* SP: linear separation of liquid
 * AP: generalization of liquid

 which was done for both MNIST and N-MNIST datasets.
 To compute SP and AP metrics, first noisy spike counts must be generated for the AP metric, as follows.